Bulk (film): Production

 The cast includes Sam Riley, Alexandra Maria Lara, Mark Monero, and Noah Taylor.

-Speaking to the Empire Film Podcast, Riley said the film was shot over two weeks in a house in Brighton, with all the dialogue recorded post-sync in Berlin, because there wasn’t space in the house for a sound crew.
+Speaking to the Empire Film Podcast, Riley said the film was shot over two weeks in a house in Brighton, with all the dialogue recorded post-sync in Berlin, because there wasn't space in the house for a sound crew.

 Release

 The film premiered at the 78th Edinburgh International Film Festival on 14 August 2025.
-It also screened at Fantastic Fest, Imagine Film Festival, MOTELX, Beyond Fest, and the Sitges Film Festival.
+It also screened at Fantastic Fest, Imagine Film Festival, MOTELX, Beyond Fest, Fantaspoa, and the Sitges Film Festival.

+In January and February 2026, the film was screened in cinemas around the UK and the Republic of Ireland on the Narrative is Tyranny tour, with screenings followed by Q&A sessions with Wheatley.

 Reception

 Guy Lodge for Variety praised the film for having "mischief" and "energy and wit", describing it as a "hybrid of conspiracy thriller, time-bending sci-fi and goofy genre parody".

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 77% based on 13 reviews, with an average rating of 6.1/10.